 What do IT Professionals Do?

-IT, also known as information technology, indicates the transfer or other use of information through computers or computer systems.
-IT professionals do a number of different tasks.
-They are the people who test, build, install, repair, or maintain the hardware and software associated with complex computer systems in one or more locations.
+IT, also known as information technology, indicates the transfer or other uses of information through computers or computer systems.
+IT professionals perform a number of different tasks – they are the people who test, build, install, repair, or maintain the hardware and software associated with complex computer systems in one or more locations.

 Some companies will hire several IT professionals throughout the world in order to maintain their wide range of networks of computer systems.
 The nature of the internet allows IT professionals to do their jobs from any location.
-But in certain instances, like when there is a hardware issue, the IT person will need to physically alter the broken system in order to carry out necessary repairs.
+However, in circumstances such as hardware issues, IT professionals will need to physically alter the broken system in order to carry out necessary repairs.

 Once an IT professional is employed, they will constantly be acquiring new IT skills and training.
-This is because not every company that IT professionals service will use one coding language, one operating system, one database tool or one methodology.
+This is because not every company that IT professionals service will use the same coding language, operating system, database tool, or methodology.

 Qualifications of an IT Professional

-What an IT professional does can be difficult and requires a significant level of knowledge and skill.
-However, a college degree is not always a necessary qualification.
-Many IT professionals do in fact earn degrees from universities and colleges as a way to increase their likelihood of securing a good job.
+What an IT professional does can be difficult, and requires an advanced level of knowledge and skill.
+However, a college degree is not always a necessary qualification, although many IT professionals do in fact earn degrees from universities and colleges as a way to increase their likelihood of securing a position in their field.

-There are many different types of IT professionals that exist.
-Each type focuses on more than one element of computer system analysis or maintenance.
+There are many different types of IT professionals, each type focusing on more than one element of computer system analysis or maintenance.
 For example, a programmer is an IT professional who creates computer platforms and programs by writing computer code.
 This particular position is often entry-level, but senior programmers take on more responsibility as they move up.
-These responsibilities include being in charge of their teams and fixing a damaged program or one that isn’t functioning properly.
+These responsibilities include being in charge of their teams, or fixing a damaged or malfunctioning program.